proway2/go-igrf/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/proway2/go-igrf.svg)](https://pkg.go.dev/github.com/proway2/go-igrf)

 # go-igrf
 Pure Go IGRF (International Geomagnetic Reference Field).
 This is based on the existing `C` implementation.
+This package computes values for the geomagnetic field and secular variation for a given set of coordinates and date.

 ## Inputs